denghanyu/app-docs/en/intro/overview.md

 For more details, please check [Altizure Official Website](https://www.altizure.com/mobile):

 * iOS: Search "Altizure" in AppStore.
 Download and install.
-[Click here to download from AppStore](https://itunes.apple.com/app/id1018791616?mt=8).
+[Click here to download Altizure App from App Store](https://itunes.apple.com/app/id1018791616?mt=8).
 Or, your can download it by scanning the QR code.
 (You are recommended to use the smart phone camera in iOS 11):
         ![AppStore QR code](../../assets/app-download-ios-appstore.png)

 * Android: You can download it from Android App Store (e.g. Google Play) by searching "Altizure".